 Tagamet / Cimetidine

 Cimetidine, sold under the brand name, Tagamet, belongs to a class of histamine-blockers used mainly to treat gastrointestinal ulcers.
 The histamine blocking action prevents the stomach from producing excess acid, allowing the body to heal the ulcer.
-Cimetidine also has a fairly powerful anti-androgenic effect, and has shown to block dehydrotestosterone form binding to the follicle receptor sites.
+Cimetidine also has a fairly powerful anti-androgenic effect and has shown to block dihydrotestosterone from binding to the follicle receptor sites.

-Cimetidine has been used to treat hirsuitism in women (excess facial hair growth), and has been studied in women with androgenic alopecia, showing promising results.
-Because of the high doses needed to achieve it’s hair-raising results, men should not take cimettidine to treat their hair loss, due the to possible feminizing effects including adverse sexual side effects.
+Cimetidine has been used to treat hirsutism in women (excess facial hair growth) and has been studied in women with androgenic alopecia, showing promising results.
+Because of the high doses needed to achieve its hair-raising results, men should not take cimetidine to treat their hair loss, due to possible feminizing effects including adverse sexual side effects.